Abandoned Call

 Call Center Manager

-Software that help businesses to manage incoming and outgoing voice interactions with customers and prospects.
+Software that helps businesses to manage incoming and outgoing voice interactions with customers and prospects.

 Caller ID

-A feature in telephone systems, including VoIP, that allows a calling party to identify a caller's telephony number.
+A feature in telephone systems, including VoIP, that allows a calling party to identify a caller's telephone number.

 The modes in which a call center manager can join the live conversation to help an agent or to monitor them.
 There are three call monitoring modes: call barging, hidden mode, and call whispering.
 Learn more about call center quality monitoring